AdinAck/cargo-embassy/README.md

 # Usage

-This utility will also create the cargo project, so wherever you would normall run `cargo new ...`, run:
+This utility will also create the cargo project, so wherever you would normally run `cargo new ...`, run:

 ```sh
 cargo embassy init {project_name} args...